 2008.
-Cinzia and her husband Ylias Akbaraly opened the Akbaraly Foundation, with the goal to improve the quality of life of the Malagasy population.
-During its first years the Foundation has allocated substantial financial resources to sustainable projects in health, nutrition, education, housing and infrastructure.
+Cinzia created the Akbaraly Foundation with the goal of improving the quality of life of the Malagasy population.
+During its first years, the Foundation allocated substantial financial resources to sustainable projects in health, nutrition, education, housing and infrastructure.

 2009.
 Fate decided to turn a new page for the Foundation and for Cinzia’s life, when she was diagnosed with cancer.
 While she was receiving treatment for her breast cancer in Italy, Cinzia decided that the real aim of the Foundation was to focus all its energy to fight cancer in Madagascar, a country without any treatment or prevention systems.